 Make a nick in the tail vein and draw 15 µL of blood from the incision into a glass capillary (filling about 1/5 of the capillary), and quickly blow the blood into a microcentrifuge tube for T = 0 serum.

+NOTE: There is no need to stop the bleeding during the assay unless the mice show excess bleeding.

 Gavage mice 20% intralipid using an 18G gavage needle at a ratio of 15 µl per gram of bodyweight, using the pre-fasting bodyweight.
 Stack each mouse by 1 minute.